 Three Discs, One Lacking is by Alexander “Sandy” Calder, an artist famous for creating mobiles and large-scale sculptures.
 Calder came from a family of prominent Philadelphia artists: his grandfather, Alexander Milne Calder, created the William Penn statue atop Philadelphia’s City Hall, and his father, Alexander Stirling Calder, created Swann Memorial Fountain in Logan Square.

 Sleeping Woman by artist Tom Chimes and poet Stephen Berg is a site specific artwork made entirely of text.
-The artwork is a more than 1,000′ poem painted without punctuation on the top of the stone retaining wall along the Schuylkill River bank of Philadelphia’s Kelly Drive.
+The artwork is a 1,000′ line of poetry painted without punctuation on the top of the stone retaining wall along the Schuylkill River bank of Philadelphia’s Kelly Drive.

 KQED Art School’s “How To Look at Public Art: A Six-Year-Old Explains” by Jon Brown and Kristin Farr.